WHOOP555/cse15l-lab-reports/CSE15L-Lab-Report-5.md

 This can be useful to sort certain files in a directory based on their file size.
 *I found about this from asking OpenAI's chatGPT "what are some command line options and uses for find".*
 ***
-## -print
+## -exec

 **Example 1**

-**Input Command:** `$ grep -o "democracy" written_2/travel_guides/berlitz2/Athens-History.txt`
+**Input Command:** `$ find written_2 -type f -name "*.txt" -exec grep -o "Bahamas" {} \;`

-**Output:** `democracy
+**Output:** `Bahamas
-democracy
-democracy
-democracy`
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas
+Bahamas`

 **Example 2**

-**Input Command:** `$ grep "gold" -o written_2/travel_guides/berlitz2/California-History.txt`
+**Input Command:** `$ find written_2 -name "*-WhatToDo.txt" -exec grep -c "fun" {} \;`

-**Output:** `gold
+**Output:** `2
-gold
-gold
-gold
-gold
-gold
-gold
-gold
-gold`

-In these examples, the -o command-line option ensures that the output only shows the matching parts of a line instead of the entire line.
+2
+1
+2
+1
+2
+2
+1
+5
+0
+0
+3
+2
+1
+2
+3
+4
+2
+2
+3
+1
+3
+2
+5`

+In these examples, the -exec command line option allows one to execute a command on the files/directories that the find command would return.
-This can be useful if one wants to only print the parts of a file which have the matching text to the terminal, instead of the lines of entire text.
+This can be useful if one wants to bypass having to save the output of find to a file and then run another command on that to get their final command: this can be useful to minimize the amount of commands used.

 *I found about this from asking OpenAI's chatGPT "what are some command line options and uses for find".*